 - For full ingredient list, see Nutrition

-Add the black quinoa, 1¼ cups water, and a pinch of salt to a small saucepan over high heat.
+Add black quinoa, 1¼ cups (2½ cups) water, and a pinch of salt to a small saucepan over high heat.
 Bring to a boil, cover, reduce heat to low, and cook until the spirals burst and water is absorbed, 18 to 20 minutes.

-Add lime zest, 1 tsp lime juice, Vegenaise, and a pinch of salt to a small bowl and stir the citrus mayo.
+Add lime zest, just 1 tsp (2 tsp) lime juice, Vegenaise, and a pinch of salt to a small bowl and stir the citrus mayo.

-Heat 1 tbsp olive oil in a cast iron skillet (or other oven-safe skillet) over high heat.
+Heat 1 tbsp (2 tbsp) olive oil in a cast iron skillet or other oven-safe skillet over high heat.
 Add halved Brussels sprouts and a pinch of salt.
 Cook until sprouts are well browned on one side, 2 to 3 minutes, and transfer skillet to the oven.
 Cook until sprouts are fork-tender, 10 to 12 minutes.

-Add minced garlic, minced ginger, remaining agave, and Bali BBQ sauce to small bowl, and whisk the sauce.
-Add sauce to the Brussels sprouts and bake in the oven until crispy, 1 to 2 minutes.
+Add minced garlic, minced ginger, remaining agave, and Bali BBQ sauce to a small bowl, and whisk to combine.
+Add BBQ sauce mixture to the Brussels sprouts and return to the oven until sprouts are crispy, 1 to 2 minutes.

-Divide the cooked black quinoa between bowls and top with Okonomiyaki style Brussels sprouts.
+Divide the quinoa between bowls and top with Okonomiyaki-style Brussels sprouts and marinated radishes.
 Drizzle with citrus aioli and Sriracha.
-Sprinkle with cilantro sprigs and tuxedo sesame seeds.
+Sprinkle with cilantro sprigs and sesame seeds.
 Thinly slice the jalapeño and add a few slices to the bowls if you prefer.
 Itadakimasu!
 (In Japan, this is often said before a meal to express thanks to whomever prepared the food.)